AudioKit/AudioKit/README.md

 * Consider units and rates in opcodes and properties
 * OCSPropertyManager also contains MidiIn methods which aren't used and probably won't stay in OCSProperty when we do use them.
+* Some tables may not be interesting in csound any more, like gen02, better as arrays, converted to table during (addOpcode:)

 INDIGESTION: